ssnnd0/Saxon-Scout-Official/README.md

 # Saxon Scout

-Saxon Scout is a modern scouting system for the FIRST Robotics Competition (FRC) 2025 REEFSCAPE season.
+Saxon Scout is a modern scouting system for the FIRST Robotics Competition (FRC) 2026 season.
 The project provides tools for collecting, analyzing, and exporting match and pit scouting data.
 It is intended for teams that require a lightweight, local-first web application for competition use.

 ## Key Features
 - Quick match scouting with an intuitive 3x3 grid interface